Plant Pathology

 PLANT PATHOLOGY

-Soil-borne fungal pathogen evolution, diversity and prevalence across ecosystems
+Characterizing soil-borne fungal pathogens composition, evolution and prevalence across ecosystems

 Soil-borne fungal plant pathogens are a significant concern in agriculture and natural ecosystems as they can lead to substantial crop losses and affect plant health and biodiversity.
 Studying their distribution and diversity is crucial for understanding their ecological roles, predicting disease outbreaks, and developing effective management strategies.
-To better understand soil-borne pathogen prevalence, students will use representative isolates from genetically distinct populations to conduct in vitro tests using different physical conditions such as temperature, pH gradients, and nitrogen concentrations to determine optimum growth rates and predict pathogen resilience under complex environmental conditions.
+In this research project, students will collect soil samples from managed/agricultural fields (i.e. soybean, corn, and potato) and unmanaged ecosystems in Nebraska to isolate fungal isolates and assess and quantify pathogen diversity and prevalence by Internal Transcribed Spacer (ITS) region barcoding using phylogenetics and population genetics approaches.

 Dr. Hernan Garcia-Ruiz